mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 193 - Switch Instead of Formula/readme.md

 # Conclusion 🏁

-You can read the original [Twitter thread](https://twitter.com/JeroenFrijters/status/1615204074588180481) to take your own conclusions.
+You can read the original [X thread](https://twitter.com/JeroenFrijters/status/1615204074588180481) to take your own conclusions.
 There's some serious debate and, of course, several premature optimizators bringing obscure and unneeded solutions with *(O) log(n)* complexity and stupid benchmarks evidence for a loop that executes only once.

 And lots of memes.